Herea Te Heuheu Tūkino I: Flying fish split by the war-canoe

 According to Huahua, if Herea was to be successful in his bid for power, he had to use Arerokapakapa on his journey home.
 Therefore, when he stopped at Tuaropakai (Mōkai) and the local chief, Te Hoariri of Ngāti Parekāwa, asked him to lead a raid on Ngāti Te Rangiita in revenge for an earlier slight, Herea jumped at the chance, dismissing Te Hoariri’s warnings about the prowess of Ngāti Te Rangiita, with the dedication (now proverbial), “that’s nothing!
 It is just a grasshopper – two hops and it is caught by the dragonfly!”
 Herea led his forces to Ohua, where he encountered men of Ngāti Te Rangiita, Ngāti Te Koherā, and Ngāti Ha, who began to insult him.
-Following the principal of maroro kokoti ihu waka (a flying fish that gets split by the bow of a war-canoe), he attacked the group and killed their chieftain Te Pohoiti.
+Following the principle of maroro kokoti ihu waka (a flying fish that gets split by the bow of a war-canoe), he attacked the group and killed their chieftain Te Pohoiti.
 Then he attacked other members of the tribe, who were out planting kumara, and killed them too, including a young boy called Pango.
-The lament for him, which opens “As evening falls, I return from Piki a TaneBut where is my child who is outstandingAmong those that I now find here?” is preserved by John Te Herekiekie Grace.
-He also records another song, written by Karangi of Pakawa, a relative of Te Pohoiti, which denigrates Herea as a “carved calabash” (ipu whakairo).
+The lament for him is preserved by John Te Herekiekie Grace.
+It opens:

+Grace also records another song, written by Karangi of Pakawa, a relative of Te Pohoiti, which denigrates Herea as a “carved calabash” (ipu whakairo).

 Paramount chief

 Once he had returned from Rangitoto, Herea travelled with Whatu-pounamu and the other ariki to Pūkawa and challenged Te Wakaiti to a duel, quickly defeating him.
-Te Whatu-pounamu directed Herea to perform the ngau taringa (biting of the ear) ritualin order to take Te Wakaiti’s mana for himself and become the new custodian of the atua Rongomai, but Te Whatu-pounamu prevented him from actually biting Te Wakaiti’s head, a treatment reserved for slaves and prisoners of war.
+Te Whatu-pounamu directed Herea to perform the ngau taringa (biting of the ear) ritual, in order to take Te Wakaiti’s mana for himself and become the new custodian of the atua Rongomai, but Te Whatu-pounamu prevented him from actually biting Te Wakaiti’s head, a treatment reserved for slaves and prisoners of war.
 Nevertheless, the prestige of Te Wakaiti and Ngāti Manunui was significantly reduced.

 As paramount chief, Herea based himself at Waitahanui pa on the Tongariro River delta.
 Herea’s position as paramount chief was only gradually accepted by all the hapū of Ngāti Tūwharetoa.
 He was also outranked in ritual and ceremonial matters by more genealogically senior ariki.
 In particular, the hapū of Ngāti Te Koherā was hostile to him, because they were closely linked to Ngāti Raukawa, the traditional rivals of Herea’s mother and wife’s iwi, Ngāti Maniapoto.
-Angela Ballara argued that that the paramount chieftainship was still a very loose institution in this period and only became solidified in the 1830s or 1840s under Herea’s son, Te Heuheu II.
+Angela Ballara argued that the paramount chieftainship was still a very loose institution in this period and only became solidified in the 1830s or 1840s under Herea’s son, Te Heuheu II.
 The Waitangi Tribunal concluded that his authority was based on his military prowess and his knowledge of tribal lore and that his position was one of ‘first among equals’.